 Hi, thanks for visiting!
-I’m Debra and I like to first give you a glimpse of where I’m writing from.
-I live on the Canadian pacific northwest on a very tiny island I share with about 300 neighbours.
-The only access to my neighbourhood is via ones own boat or the tiny “foot passenger only” ferry that runs to and from the city every hour.
+I live in the Canadian pacific northwest on a very tiny island I share with about 300 neighbours.
+The only access to my neighbourhood-more like a moated community-is with ones own boat or the tiny “foot passenger only” ferry that runs to and from the city every hour.

-We get around the gravel roads in golf carts, the odd car, biking or simply walking (and sometimes pushing a wheelbarrow).
-My neighbours are the retired, the young professionals, and young families who share this little rock with me, and to live here we need to be the more robust sort, with terrain appropriate foot wear like hiking shoes, or just anything without a heel!
-At the very least, there is always a fair amount of walking involved to get to where you need to go.
-For instance from the ferry or private boat up to the road.
+Everyone here gets around the gravel roads in golf carts, or a car they’ve barged over, biking or simply walking (pushing a wheelbarrow – a common occurrence).
+My neighbours are the retired, the young professionals, and families who share this little rock with me.
+To live here we need to be the more robust sort because there is always a fair amount of walking involved to get to where you need to go.
 And you are usually carrying something from or to town.
 Living here requires a certain level of fitness.
-Translates- money saved in gym memberships.
+And appropriate footwear.

 The population here uniquely encapsulates a microcosm of humanity.
-There are the odd ones, the weird ones, some weirder ones, the conservative, the liberal ones, the colourful, the dull, the gregarious, the talented ones, the hermits, the curmudgeons, the highly educated ones, and the barely educated.
+There are the odd ones, the weird ones, the conservative, the liberal, the colourful, the dull, the gregarious, the talented ones, the hermits, and curmudgeons, the highly educated, and the barely educated ones.
 And of course as per required of any self respecting small community-the busy bodies and micro managers.

 Here is what you could expect to see/read about here in no particular order at any given time: